openhab/openhab-docs/_addons_bindings/zwave/doc/heltun/he-hls01_0_0.md

 This parameter has the configuration ID ```config_25_1``` and is of type ```INTEGER```.

+### Parameter 26: Time Limited Load

+Time Limited Load
+If the HLS01 is used to control an electric socket, you can configure the device so that it automatically switch Off the socket if the potentially dangerous high load is connected longer than allowable time (time to be set in the Parameter 27), for example, if you left the iron switched On for too long.
+Set in this parameter the threshold value in watts, reaching which the connected load will be considered high.
+The value of this parameter can be set from 100 to 3500 in watts.
+Use the value 0 if there is a need to disable this function.
+The factory default value is 0 (the function is disabled).
+Values in the range 0 to 0 may be set.

+The manufacturer defined default value is ```0```.

+This parameter has the configuration ID ```config_26_2``` and is of type ```INTEGER```.

+### Parameter 27: High Load ON Time Limit

+High Load ON Time Limit
+If High Load Timeout Protection is activated (the Parameter 26 is set) use this parameter to set the threshold value in minutes.
+If the load is connected longer than this value, the device will automatically switch Off the socket.
+The value of this parameter is in minutes and can be set from 1 to 1440.
+Use the value 0 if there is a need to disable this function.
+The factory default value is 0 (the function is disabled).
+Values in the range 0 to 1440 may be set.

+The manufacturer defined default value is ```0```.

+This parameter has the configuration ID ```config_27_2``` and is of type ```INTEGER```.

 ### Parameter 41: External input: Hold Control Mode

 External input: Hold Control Mode
+0 – Hold function is disabled

+1 – Operate like click (the Parameter 51)

+2 – Momentary Switch: When the button on switch connected to external input is held, (key closed) the relay output state is ON, as soon as the button is released (key opened) the relay output state changes to OFF.

+3 – Reversed Momentary Switch: When the button on switch connected to external input is held, the relay output state is OFF, as soon as the button is released the relay output state changes to ON.

+The factory default value is 2.
 The following option values may be configured -:

 | Value  | Description |